AtifNaveed/SwiftyHud/README.md

-# How to create & publish your pod
+# How to create & publish your pod:

 - Open terminal and follow steps: